What are the aims of this leaflet?

 - An emollient (moisturising) cream or ointment is usually helpful.
 It is essential if the surface of areas affected by discoid eczema are dry and scaly.
 This should also be applied to unaffected skin, especially if it is dry.
 The emollient should be continued long-term, even after the patches have cleared and the steroid preparation has been discontinued.
 Avoidance of things which can irritate the skin such as detergents and use of an emollient instead of soap is also recommended.

 - Occasionally, ultraviolet light treatment may be recommended by your dermatologist.
 Courses of steroid tablets may be required for very severe discoid eczema, but this treatment is rarely needed.
-Persistent and troublesome discoid eczema is occasionally treated with immunosuppressant medications such as methotrexate, azathioprine, ciclosporin or dupilumab.
+Persistent and troublesome discoid eczema is occasionally treated with immunosuppressant medications such as methotrexate, azathioprine, or ciclosporin.
+Immunomodulators such as dupilumab, tralokinumab or JAK (Janus Kinase) inhibitors, may be considered by a specialist.

 Where can I get more information about discoid eczema?